 CALVIN TERADA (Seattle, WA)

-Acting Branch Chief – Remedial Cleanup Branch – Superfund and Emergency Management Division – U.S. Environmental Protection Agency – Region 10
+Director – Superfund and Emergency Management Division, U.S. Environmental Protection Agency – Region 10

-Mr. Calvin J. Terada serves as the Acting Remedial Cleanup Branch Chief in the Superfund and Emergency Management Division for U.S. Environmental Protection Agency – Region 10 in Seattle, Washington.
-Calvin’s position oversees the cleanup at over 150 sites located in the States of Alaska, Idaho, Oregon, and Washington that contain persistent hazardous wastes that could harm communities.
-Prior to this position, Mr. Terada served as the Emergency Management Branch Chief where he oversaw emergency response planning and preparedness and managed responses to a variety of public health and environmental emergencies.
-Mr. Terada is the President of the 112-year-old Seattle Kumamoto Kenjin Kai (Prefectural Alumni Association) and Vice President of the Japanese Community Service of Seattle.
-He is a 5th degree black belt in judo, regularly volunteers as an instructor at Budokan Dojo, and is an international certified judo referee that has traveled all over the world.
-Mr. Terada obtained his Bachelors in Science in Environmental Health from the University of Washington.
+Mr. Calvin J. Terada serves as the Director for the Superfund and Emergency Management Division for U.S. Environmental Protection Agency (EPA) – Region 10 in Seattle, Washington.
+Calvin’s position oversees the cleanup of over a hundred long-term “Superfund” hazardous waste sites and management of environmental and public health emergencies in the States of Alaska, Idaho, Oregon, and Washington.
+Prior to this position, Calvin served as the Branch Chief for Emergency Management and spent nearly 20 years responding to and managing various types of emergencies and disasters.
+Calvin has 29 years of service with the U.S. EPA and was appointed to the Senior Executive Service in April 2020.
+Calvin volunteers his time by serving as the President of the 115-year-old Seattle Kumamoto Kenijn Kai (Prefectural Alumni Association) and served various leadership positions with the Japanese Community Service of Seattle and is former board member of the Japanese Cultural and Community Center of Washington.
+Calvin is a 5th degree black belt in judo, regularly volunteers as an instructor at Budokan Dojo, and is an international certified judo referee that has traveled all over the world.
+Calvin obtained his B.S. in Environmental Health from the University of Washington.
+He is married with two children.

 Prefecture in Japan of ancestral origins: Maternal side from Tokyo, paternal side from Kumamoto.